I spent a few months in Pakistan. I have regional experience. Interesting article here:

 Based Anglo hater

-What the fuck did he do?
+What the frick did he do?

 Bald went there too, spent his trip doing cheap taliban jokes and dressing like a clown not knowing anything about the places he visited (as usual) and nothing happened to him.